vamping111/terraform-provider-testmark/website/docs/r/volume_attachment.html.markdown

 The following arguments are supported:

-* `device_name` - (Required) The device name to expose to the instance.
+* `device_name` - (Optional) The device name to expose to the instance.

+~> **NOTE:** The parameter `device_name` is deprecated.
+Its value is ignored.
+The device name will be generated during attaching and can be changed.

 * `instance_id` - (Required) ID of the instance to attach to.
 * `volume_id` - (Required) ID of the volume to be attached.
+* `skip_destroy` - (Optional) Set this to `true` if you do not wish to detach the volume from the instance to which it is attached at destroy time, and instead just remove the attachment from Terraform state.
+  This is useful when destroying an instance which has volumes created by some other means attached.
-* `stop_instance_before_detaching` - (Optional) Set this to true to ensure that the target instance is stopped before trying to detach the volume.
+* `stop_instance_before_detaching` - (Optional) Set this to `true` to ensure that the target instance is stopped before trying to detach the volume.
   Stops the instance, if it is not already stopped.

-## Attributes Reference
+## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

-* `device_name` - The device name exposed to the instance.
+* `generated_device_name` - The device name generated during attaching.
+Value can be changed.
 * `instance_id` - ID of the instance.
 * `volume_id` - ID of the volume.